‘Multiple guns at schools’: Fort Wayne Police detail rise in gang violence

 “Ours, you’ve got the same 20 or so group of friends.
 They start as grade schoolers, middle schoolers, high schoolers.
 They don’t add anybody really.
 It’s just that particular group,” Sgt.
 Hensler said.
 “As they get older, some get shot and killed, some go to prison, some age out and grow up and some move.
 And that gang goes away.”

-It’s unclear if Fort Wayne’s gangs have females, but gang membership has showed a spike in boys who are in late middle school and high school, Sgt.
+It’s unclear if Fort Wayne’s gangs have females, but gang membership has shown a spike in boys who are in late middle school and high school, Sgt.
 Hensler said.

 Fort Wayne’s local gangs are becoming more violent.
 Last week a teenager was shot after answering the door at a southeast Fort Wayne apartment.
 Sgt.
 Hensler said that local street gang violence was tied to that shooting.